Briefing Note: Defining Safeguarding in Higher Education

 The event explored the way that the term ‘safeguarding’ is increasingly being used within the higher education sector to describe incidents and scenarios that go beyond the legal safeguarding duties placed on institutions, in their dealings with Under 18s and Adults at Risk.

-In response to the confusion resulting from this inconsistency in language and definitions, Susan outlined a back-to-basics reminder on these legal responsibilities and led a discussion with participants to explore the implications for the sector.
+In response to the confusion resulting from this inconsistency in language and definitions, we outlined a back-to-basics reminder on these legal responsibilities and led a discussion with participants to explore the implications for the sector.

 We've created a briefing note summarising the key information from the event and including some of observations from those that participated in the discussion.